AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 **Parameters**

 - `ANALYZE`: If the `option` contains `ANALYZE`, the run times and other statistics are shown.
-- `FORMAT`: If the `option` contains `FORMAT`, it specifies the output format, which can be TEXT or JSON.
+- `FORMAT`: If the `option` contains `FORMAT`, it specifies the output format, which can be `TEXT` or `JSON`.
 Non-text output contains the same information as the text output format, but is easier for programs to parse.
 This parameter defaults to `TEXT`.
 - `statement`: Any `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `VALUES`, `EXECUTE`, `DECLARE`, `CREATE TABLE AS`, or `CREATE MATERIALIZED VIEW AS` statement, whose execution plan you want to see.

 >[!IMPORTANT]